Srujan-rai/smart_irrigation/README.md

-#   sjsFlask Pump Control System
+#   Flask Pump Control System

 This is a Flask application for a simple pump control system that predicts whether to turn a pump ON or OFF based on input data such as temperature, humidity, and soil moisture.
 The prediction is made using a pre-trained logistic regression model.